YORKVILLE, Illinois (July 9, 2019) –

 - Video recordings

-“Our efforts aim to have a positive effect and create a safer environment for our deputies, staff and inmates,” Sheriff Baird added.
+“Our efforts aim to have a positive effect and create a safer environment for our deputies, staff and incarcerated individuals,” Sheriff Baird added.

 Another feature favored by the Sheriff is that all content is approved by the facility to include entertainment options such as podcasts, music and games.
-The tablets are considered a privilege for inmates.
-The Sheriff feels hopeful this program will reduce recidivism rates by allowing inmates to improve themselves as they get ready for their release.
+The tablets are considered a privilege for incarcerated individuals.
+The Sheriff feels hopeful this program will reduce recidivism rates by allowing incarcerated individuals to improve themselves as they get ready for their release.

-The tablets provide opportunities for inmates to stay connected to their family, friends and the outside world as well as prepare for reentry into the community.
-Studies show a link between inmates maintaining relationships with their loved ones, while incarcerated, reduces recidivism.
+The tablets provide opportunities for incarcerated individuals to stay connected to their family, friends and the outside world as well as prepare for reentry into the community.
+Studies show a link between incarcerated individuals maintaining relationships with their loved ones, while incarcerated, reduces recidivism.

-“Access to this new technology will help inmates rehabilitate themselves by giving them tools to advance their education, connect with family and prepare them for life in the tech-saturated world upon their release,” Sheriff Baird concluded.
+“Access to this new technology will help incarcerated individuals rehabilitate themselves by giving them tools to advance their education, connect with family and prepare them for life in the tech-saturated world upon their release,” Sheriff Baird concluded.

 About Securus Technologies